paulwexler/opinions/on_coding/README.md

-The resulting program will embody some useful piece of functionality and all is well until it is actually used, or used in a different context, and then the real world sets in and the input is different or the output needs improvement or who knows what.
+The resulting program will embody some useful piece of functionality and all is well until it is actually used, or used in a different context, and then the real world sets in and the input domain is larger or different, or the output requirements have changed.

-Then what happens, as the code gets patched to handle changes, is its complexity grows.
+What happens then, as the code gets patched to handle changes, is its complexity grows.
-Then the code has complexity because of the choices made in its implementation, and not because of the complexity inherent in the problem it is trying to solve.
+Then the code acquires complexity because of its implementation, and not because of the complexity inherent in the problem it is trying to solve.
-It just gets harder and harder to debug, maintain, and alter.
+It just gets harder and harder to debug, maintain, and adapt.

 To get the program to embody some piece of functionality is the easy part.
 What takes finesse is to package that functionality